EmreBEYS/MOTAS-Smart-Dispatch-System/README.md

 # 📄 License

-This project is licensed under the MIT License.
+This repository is published for educational and portfolio purposes.